 The process brain tumor diagnosis is initiated when the initial symptoms of the disease are present.

 Generally, the identification of brain tumor symptoms alerts the patient himself, his family or a general practitioner (GP).
-The appropriate course of action is to proceed with booking neurosurgical visit, where a full neurological examination will be undertaken.
+The appropriate course of action is to proceed with booking a neurosurgical visit, where a full neurological examination will be undertaken.

 A neurological exam may include, among other things, checking the vision, hearing, balance, memory, motility, sensitivities, cranial nerve functions, coordination, strength and reflexes.
 Difficulty in one or more areas may provide clues about the part of the brain that could be affected by a brain tumor.